ChromeRHack/Unenrollment-Toolkit/README.md

 - ~Design UTK logo~
 - ~Add cryptosmite/Sh1mmer both to RMA shim and crosh~ (We maybe should actually launch sh1mmer idk how tho)
 - ~Add enrollment to Cryptosmite~ (TESTING REQUIRED and we must add a check to see if UTK is installed.
 If UTK is installed we will have to emergency revert using Revert file)
-- implement Crosmidi within RMA shim (Let's wait on implementing crosmidi until we are done adding checks and testing)
+- implement Crosmidi within RMA shim (Let's wait on implementing crosmidi until we are done adding checks and testing generally making sure stuff works until we ask crossystem)
 - Add access crosh via special shortcut other crosh is blocked by policy.
 (Safety)
 - Implement Crosmidi into UTK
 - Implement Crosmidi to be accesible via crosh